-Transcutaneous vagus nerve stimulation (tVNS) has been proposed as a noninvasive alternative to implantable VNS for a variety of indications, including, but not limited to epilepsy, major depression, post-traumatic stress syndrome (PTSD), chronic tinnitus, and headaches.
+Transcutaneous vagus nerve stimulation (tVNS) has been proposed as a noninvasive alternative to implantable VNS for a variety of indications, including, but not limited to epilepsy, major depression, chronic tinnitus and headaches.
 Currently, there are two main ways to apply tVNS.
-One is to apply stimulation on the ear and the other is cervical noninvasive VNS, superficially applying stimulation in the vicinity of the vagus nerve using a specially designed device, (e.g., gammaCore, Phoenix).
+One is to apply stimulation on the ear and the other is cervical noninvasive VNS, superficially applying stimulation in the vicinity of the vagus nerve using a specially designed device, (e.g. gammaCore).
 Noninvasive auricular tVNS stimulates the afferent auricular branch of the vagus nerve located medial of the tragus at the entry of the acoustic meatus.
 Given that the right vagal nerve has efferent fibers to the heart, tVNS is safe to be performed only in the left ear. tVNS has been proposed to study cognitive functioning in patients with epilepsy and major depression.
 The rationale is that direct stimulation of the afferent nerve fibers on the ear area with afferent vagus nerve distribution should produce a similar effect as classic VNS in reducing depressive symptoms without the burden of surgical intervention.
 A noninvasive, transcutaneous vagal nerve stimulator has been in use in Europe.
 Although no randomized studies have been done in patients with epilepsy, it appears promising in one pilot study.
-Small studies have shown positive results with tVNS for the treatment of depression.
-Additional, larger, peer-reviewed studies, with longer follow-up are necessary to determine the long-term safety and efficacy of transcutaneous VNS for depression.
+11 Small studies have shown positive results with tVNS for the treatment of depression.
+12-13 Additional, larger, peer-reviewed studies, with longer follow-up are necessary to determine the long-term safety and efficacy of transcutaneous VNS for depression.

-gammaCore Sapphire[TM] (ElectroCore, LLC) is a hand-held prescription device that is placed externally on the side of the neck in the vicinity of the vagus nerve to deliver a low voltage electric signal to the nerve's afferent fibers.
-14 gammaCore has received FDA approval for the treatment of both episodic cluster and migraine headaches and more recently for the prevention of cluster headaches (CH). gammaCore is under investigation for the treatment of post-traumatic stress syndrome (PTSD).
-40 gammaCore delivers up to 30 stimulations in a 24-hour period, each lasting two minutes.
+gammaCore SapphireTM (ElectroCore, LLC), is a hand-held prescription device that is placed externally on the side of the neck in the vicinity of the vagus nerve to deliver a low voltage electric signal to the nerve's afferent fibers.
+14 gammaCore has received FDA approval for the treatment of both episodic cluster and migraine headaches and more recently for the prevention of cluster headaches (CH). gammaCore delivers up to 30 stimulations in a 24-hour period, each lasting 2 minutes.
 The patient controls the intensity level.
 Once the maximum daily number of treatments has been reached, the device will not deliver any more treatments until the following 24-hour period.
 A gammaCore refill card is used to load the device with days of therapy based on a healthcare provider's prescription.
 14

-In the randomized PRESTO study, noninvasive vagus nerve stimulation (nVNS.) was superior to sham in the treatment of episodic migraine for pain freedom at 30 minutes and 60 minutes after the first treated attack.15 In both the ACT1 and ACT2 trials, nVNS was superior to sham therapy in episodic CH but not in chronic CH.^{2,15} Another 2020 randomized, double-blind, sham-controlled clinical trial showed when comparing nVNS with sham, no statistically significant differences were found with regards to the primary endpoint of pain freedom at 120 minutes, although differences were found with various secondary endpoints and post hoc analysis.16
+In the randomized PRESTO study, noninvasive vagus nerve stimulation (nVNS.) was superior to sham in the treatment of episodic migraine for pain freedom at 30 minutes and 60 minutes after the first treated attack.
+15 In both the ACT1 and ACT2 trials, nVNS was superior to sham therapy in episodic CH but not in chronic CH.
+15Another 2020 randomized, double-blind, sham-controlled clinical trial showed when comparing nVNS with sham, no statistically significant differences were found with regards to the primary endpoint of pain freedom at 120 minutes, although differences were found with various secondary endpoints and post hoc analysis.
+16